 Among those \bcs that satisfy the requirements of Theorem \ref{thm:main} are the following `standard' ones, usually considered in the context of $K$-theory constructions.

-\begin{itemize} \item If $\R$ is the discrete category (having only identity morphisms) with objects the elements of a ring with unit, $R$, then $H\R$ is the Eilenberg-Mac\,Lane spectrum $HR$. \item The sphere spectrum $S$ is the algebraic $K$-theory spectrum of the small \bc of finite sets $\mathcal{E}$.
-The objects of $\mathcal{E}$ are the finite sets $\bfn = \{1,\ldots,n\}$ with $n \geq 0$.
-Here the convention is that $\mathbf{0}$ is the empty set.
-Morphisms from $\bfn$ to $\bfm$ are only non-trivial for $n=m$ and in this case they consist of the symmetric group on $n$ letters.
+\begin{itemize} \item If $\R$ is the discrete category (having only identity morphisms) with objects the elements of a ring with unit, $R$, then $H\R$ is the Eilenberg-Mac\,Lane spectrum $HR$. \item The sphere spectrum $S$ is the algebraic $K$-theory spectrum of the small \bc of finite sets~$\mathcal{E}$.
+The objects of $\mathcal{E}$ are the finite sets $\bfn = \{1,\ldots,n\}$ for $n \geq 0$, with the convention that $\mathbf{0}$ is the empty set.
+Morphisms from $\bfn$ to $\bfm$ only exist for $n=m$, and in this case they constitute the symmetric group on $n$ letters.
 The algebraic $K$-theory of $S$ is equivalent to Waldhausen's $A$-theory of a point $A(*)$ \cite{1126}, and so gives information about diffeomorphisms of high dimensional disks.
 Thus we obtain that